dharshan-devx/IgniteHub.dev/README.md

 # IgniteHub 🚀 ~ The Ultimate Resource Hub for Young Innovators

 > **From Scattered Resources to Streamlined Innovation**
-> A modern, AI-powered platform that transforms how young builders discover tools, learn skills, and bring ideas to life.
+> A modern, AI-powered platform that transforms how young builders discover tools, learn skills, and bring ideas to life

 ---